dkurt/openvino_superres/README.md

 # Image super resolution practice with Intel OpenVINO

+This project is designed as practicing challenge for everyone interested in Intel OpenVINO toolkit.
+It demonstrates
+* OpenVINO's super resolution network adopted to work on varying input resolutions.
+* Complete sample to upscale a single image (x3)

 ## Project structute

 * `data` - a folder with visual data (images, video)